ivardb/Astar-OD-ID/README.md

+This code based was used to research extending A*-ID-OD with matching.
+The paper for this can be found here: TODO
+Version TODO was used for this paper.

 # MAPFM - A* - ID OD
 A*-ID-OD for matching is an extension of A*-ID-OD made to solve Multi-Agent Path Finding problems with matching.
 This implementation was made for the purpose of comparing it to other algorithms that try and solve the same problem,